libvips/libvips/_posts/2023-10-10-What's-new-in-8.15.md

 sys	0m21.581s
 ```

 Nearly 3x faster.
-There'a new `--Q` flag to set the Q factor for direct JPEG
+There's a new `--Q` flag to set the Q factor for direct JPEG
 tile save.

 We've made another improvement to `dzsave`: it now uses a better ZIP write
 library, `libarchive`, which should improve portability.

 ## **PDF**